handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Filter data on initialization

-You can filter your data on Handsontable's initialization.
+You can filter data on Handsontable's initialization.
 This lets you apply default filters every time you launch your grid.

 To configure this, use Handsontable's [`afterInit()`](@/api/hooks.md#afterinit) hook and the [`Filters`](@/api/filters.md) plugin's API.
 For example, the following demo starts off with a filter